Benefits for Students in Scotland Handbook

 |Degree or equivalent||£1,820|

-Student loans are low-interest loans for students, only repayable when you have graduated and are earning over £17,495 a year.
-They are partly based on your income.
+Student loans are low-interest loans for students, only repayable when you have graduated and are earning over £17,775 a year.
+You repay the loan at a rate of 9 per cent of your income which exceeds £17,775.
+Student loans are partly based on your income.
 You must provide a national insurance number in order to get a loan.
 If you do not have one, you can apply to the DWP.

 |Family income||Dependent student under 25||Independent student under 25, or student aged 25 or over|